Honda Dream Yuga

-The Dream Yuga is a 109 cc single-cylinder motorcycle manufactured by Honda's Indian subsidiary HMSI, starting production in 2012.
+The Dream Yuga is a 109 cc single-cylinder motorcycle manufactured by Honda's Indian subsidiary Honda Motorcycle and Scooter India, starting production in 2012.
 It was announced by Honda in January 2012 at the Delhi Auto Expo, and was available to consumers in India in May 2012.
 At 44,642 Indian Rupees, the motorcycle is billed as one of the least expensive Honda motorcycle currently produced, and the least expensive Honda motorcycle ever made, adjusting for inflation.

 In order to compete with the predominant Hero MotoCorp, Honda launched a new variant called Dream Neo at an even lower price in 2013.
 And in 2014 the still cheaper Honda CD 110 Dream followed.
 Since 2013 the Dream Yuga comes with a more fuel efficient HET engine, the same that is used in the two other motorcycles.
 From November 2018, Bangladesh Honda Private Limited (BHL) started the manufacturing of Honda Dream Neo 110 in Bangladesh.